ordinals/ord/README.md

 that there's a good strategy to test the PR.
 Once that's done, you can start writing the actual code.

+`ord` is licensed under the CC0, a no-strings-attached public domain dedication and fallback license.
+Your changes must be licensed under the CC0, without any additional terms or conditions

 Running `ord`
 -------------